ncatlab/nlab-content/pages/8580.md

-> This page is growing incrementally as a lecture series proceeds.
+> This page is growing incrementally as a series of lecture series proceed.

 ***